BrokenShell/Fortuna/README.md

 ### Utilities
+`Fortuna.sample(population: Sequence, k: int) -> List`
+- Replacement for `random.sample`, approximately 2x performance.
+- @param population :: Sequence of Any.
+- @param k :: Represents the number of samples to be returned.
+Param k must be <= len(population).
+- @return :: Returns list of k random samples from the population data without duplication.

 `Fortuna.flatten(maybe_callable, *args, flat=True, **kwargs) -> flatten(maybe_callable(*args, **kwargs))`
 - Recursively calls the input object and returns the result.
 The arguments are only passed in on the first evaluation.
 - If the maybe_callable is not callable it is simply returned without error.